nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
 2. Should be able to hold up to 1000 patients without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
 4. Details inside the app should not be hard deleted for audit and accountability purposes. (soft delete)
+5. VMS should auto save to prevent data loss if something crashes.
+(Specific implementation can be found in [#18](https://github.com/AY2223S2-CS2103-F11-3/tp/issues/18))

 *{More to be added}*